2030 Climate and Energy Policy Framework

 - A binding target to reduce GHG emissions by at least 40%, compared to 1990 levels.

-- An indicative target of a 27% increase in energy efficiency.
-This will be reviewed in 2020, with a view to increasing it to a binding 30%
+- An indicative target of a 32.5% increase in energy efficiency.

 EU climate regulations not followed by other regions would not lead to a lower carbon world but result in job losses in Europe and of relocation of production activities in countries with less stringent GHG emission limits.

 FuelsEurope welcomed the European Council’s decision in October 2014 to maintain free allocation of emissions allowances after 2020, as long as no comparable efforts are undertaken in other major economies.
-However, we believe that the EU climate framework should safeguard the competitiveness of industry and allow 100% free allocation for the best performing installations based on technically and economically achievable benchmarks.
-Also we believe that the EU refining sector is still fully exposed to the risk of carbon leakage as most of it main competitors do not face any carbon cost at the moment.
+We believe that the EU climate framework should safeguard the competitiveness of industry and allow 100% free allocation for the best performing installations based on technically and economically achievable benchmarks.
+In particular, the EU refining sector remains fully exposed to the risk of carbon leakage as most of its main competitors do not face any carbon costs at the moment.

-Without a competitive level playing field among world economies, and/or such protection measures otherwise Europe will lose competitiveness in vital industrial sectors.
-This could contribute to the shift in industrial production out of Europe to locations with weaker environmental regulation, undermining the climate objectives of the package while at the same time reducing European jobs.
+Without a competitive level playing field among world economies, and/or such protection measures Europe will lose competitiveness in vital industrial sectors.
+This could contribute to shifting industrial production out of Europe to regions with weaker environmental regulation.
+Such shift would undermine the EU’s climate objectives proposed in the package while at the same time reducing European jobs.
 Relocation of production outside Europe would indeed have negative consequences on global GHG emissions as currently the average emission intensity of EU-refineries is lower than the average emission intensity of non-EU refineries.

-Indeed, learnings from the past show that in the implementation of the 2020 package the overlapping targets on energy mix (renewables) and energy efficiency distort the carbon price signal within the EU Emissions Trading System (ETS).
-This prevents the optimal adoption of technology that will abate carbon dioxide emissions, leading to a relative rise in energy costs in the EU compared to its competitors – just when the EU needs affordable energy to fuel an industrial revival.
+Indeed, learnings from the past show that in the implementation of the 2020 package the overlapping targets on energy mix (renewables) and energy efficiency distorted the carbon price signal within the EU Emissions Trading System (ETS).
+This prevented the optimal adoption of technology that abate carbon dioxide emissions, leading to a relative rise in energy costs in the EU compared to its competitors – just when the EU needs affordable energy to fuel an industrial revival.

-FuelsEurope thus calls for a governance system that can achieve both the renewables and energy efficiency targets while avoiding such detrimental effects.
-An emissions goal and the ETS should set in motion both a greater use of renewables and work to improve energy efficiency in a cost-effective way.
+FuelsEurope thus calls for a governance system that can achieve both the renewables and energy efficiency targets whilst avoiding such detrimental effects.